rogoyx/tg-bot-book-rec/postgres_superset/README.md

 * text
 * book_ids_array: which books was used in this recommendation
 * date
+* log_id: FK referencing logs table, answer to what request
 5. description_vectors — descriptions in vector form.
 * vector_id: PK
 * description_vector